Kalyanruskin/RoadAccidentExcel_dashboard/README.md

 ## Data Sources
 The project utilizes UK Government's Department for Transport (DfT) road accident datasets for the years 2021 and 2022.
 Additionally, specific data sources categorizing accident severity, casualties, vehicle types, road types, road surface details, and location information are referenced.

-Refer to the 'Road Accident Data.xlsx' for detailed information about the utilized data sources and their structures.
+Refer to the `Road Accident Data.xlsx` for detailed information about the utilized data sources and their structures.

 ## Usage
 To interact with the dashboard: